 How The Equity Theory of Motivation Works

-When measuring fairness, a person almost always compares themselves one of four “referents.”
-The specific type of reference you measure yourself against is key to your motivation (even if that person is yourself).
+When measuring fairness, a person almost always perceives using one of four references or “referents.”
+The specific type of reference you measure yourself against is key to motivation.
 If you’re able to figure out what referent you or another person is using, you can work to create more fairness and increase motivation.

 The four types of referents include the following:

-- Self-inside: Comparing current experiences to past experiences inside the same organization or group
+- Self-inside: Compare current experiences to past experiences inside the same organization or group

-- Self-outside: Comparing current experiences to past experiences outside the organization or group
+- Self-outside: Compare current experiences to past experiences outside the organization or group

-- Other-inside: Comparing current experiences to the experiences of another person inside the same organization or group
+- Other-inside: Compare current experiences to the experiences of another person inside the same organization or group

-- Other-outside: Comparing current experiences to the experiences of another person outside the organization or group
+- Other-outside: Compare current experiences to the experiences of another person outside the organization or group

 Understanding these reference experiences is key to understanding how a person perceives fairness.
-Once you identify which of the four referents you or another person uses to judge fairness, you can then change the inputs to alter the desired outputs.
+Once you identify which of the four referents you or another person uses to judge fairness, you can use this motivational theory to focus on the right inputs and outputs that increase motivation.

 Common Inputs & Outputs That Affect Equity

-An “input” is a thing a person does in order to achieve a specific output, like an increase in salary or extra free time.
+An “input” is a thing a person does in order to achieve a specific outcome.
 Inputs are typically contributions a person makes to themselves, other people, or larger organization.
-In return for these inputs, people expect to earn a desired output.
-If the inputs result in the output, and if the referent is positive, then a person is motivated, and vice versa.
-This is why it’s important to understand what inputs yourself or a person is investing and the desired outputs of yourself and/or others.
+In return for these inputs, people expect to earn a desired outcome or output.
+For example, someone might put in something like effort and expect an output like higher salary.

 Common inputs that result in fairness and motivation include:

-- Enthusiasm – The excitement you or others show towards other people, projects, or organizations
+- Enthusiasm: The excitement you or others show towards people, projects, or organizations

-- Flexibility – The ability of the individual to take things in stride and adapt in light of new situations or information
+- Flexibility: The ability of the individual to take things in stride and adapt in light of new situations

 These inputs are the things you and others invest into your life and your work.
 You can invest one or many of these inputs.
 Regardless, at the end of the day, you expect to be fairly compensated for the investment of these inputs in the form of salary, satisfaction, and more.